CodeOnYT/BlueTEXTBackUp/README.md

 ### Donation

 This project requires a lot of work and often expensive items for testing.
-Please consider a safe, secure and highly appreciated donation via the PayPal link below or via the Github sponsor link at the top of the page.
+Please consider a safe, secure and highly appreciated donation via the PayPal link below or via the Ko-Fi sponsor link at the top of the page.